uwrealitylabs/abstract-art-generator/README.md

 # Abstract Art Generator

 The Abstract Art Generator does exactly what it sounds like - it's designed to generate random abstract images through a Blender script.
-Assets in the /assets/ folder are imported into Blender, given random values for position, rotation and meterial, and then are rendered at a random camera position and focal length.
+Assets in the /assets/ folder are imported into Blender, given random values for position, rotation and material, and then are rendered at a random camera position and focal length.

 ## Setting up the environment

-### Install Blender:
+### Install Blender

 Download and install Blender from the official Blender website: [Blender Download](https://www.blender.org/download/)

-### Open Visual Studio Code:
+### Open Visual Studio Code

 If you don't have Visual Studio Code installed, download and install it from the official website: [Visual Studio Code Download](https://code.visualstudio.com/)